-Coming to University can seem like a daunting time for anyone, but it is particularly true for LGBTQ+ students where the issues of safety, acceptance, respect and inclusion play a central role.
+Coming to University can seem like a daunting time for anyone, but it is particularly true for LGBT+ students where the issues of safety, acceptance, respect and inclusion play a central role.
 Here is some information to help you, your friend or course mate navigate the student experience at LSE.

 Support at LSESU